 Certificate and Degree in Building Automation Systems

-NEW STUDENTS: For fall 2016, register for ECT 101- Fundamentals of Building Science, which is being offered in place of ECT 1- Physics for Building Science.
+NEW STUDENTS: Please register for ECT 101- Fundamentals of Building Science, which is being offered in place of ECT 1- Physics for Building Science.

 Industry is seeing a growing demand for a workforce that combines some of the traditional skill sets of building technicians with advanced skills in controls programming, networking, and systems integration.
 “Control Technicians” or “Building Automation Technicians” present an emerging and rapidly expanding market of high-wage employment for community college graduates.
 Their skill sets will also be needed for increasing green workforce demands to implement energy management, efficiency and sustainability measures in buildings.